Val Pusteria cycle path: from San Candido to Fortezza by bicycle

 Towards the end of Val Pusteria

-To get further information about the Pusteria Valley you can connect to the official tourism web-site or, if you want to cycle another cycle path, we suggest that of the Passiria Valley!
+To get further information about the Pusteria Valley cycleway and more you can connect to the official tourism website or, if you want to cycle another cycle path, we suggest that of the Passiria Valley!

 Correva l'anno 1983: anch'io vidi per la prima volta la luce del sole estivo e sorrisi.